-Heir offers a few products in their basic lineup including a pipe, waterpipe, and accessories, and it's refreshing to see all them look so much more thoughtfully designed than other products in this space.
+Heir offers a few products in their basic lineup including a hand pipe, water pipe, and accessories, and it's refreshing to see all them look so much more thoughtfully designed than other products in this space.
 I'm always looking for products that elevate out of the norm in any industry, and these are no exception.

 Unfortunately, it looked like Ace Ventura delivered the package to my apartment, which resulted in a not-so-photogenic box that I've left out of this review.
 The good news is that the product inside was packaged well enough that there wasn't any damage.

-Inside the box, you're greeted with all the parts to assemble the water pipe, as well as a cloth cozy, instruction manual, and cleaning tools.
+Inside the box, you're greeted with all the parts to assemble the water pipe, as well as a cloth coozie, instruction manual, and cleaning tools.